-Books from the n2y Library can now be assigned to students in Student view.
-Teachers can choose from over 1,000 online library books including classroom books, trade books, library books, leveled books or easy read books.
-They can search by topic, title, category or reading level just as they can in the n2y Library.
+Books from the n2y Library can now be assigned to students in student view.
+Service providers can choose from over 1,000 online library books including classroom books, trade books, library books, leveled books, or easy read books.
+They can search by topic, title, category, or reading level just as they can in the n2y Library.

-6.Use the search box or filters to locate the desired book and select set.
+4. Select the Add button next to the desired book and select Next.

 The books in the n2y Library can be used to extend or support the monthly unit topic or to provide additional reading material for students for self-selected reading.
 The Supplemental Reading List, located in the Monthly Lessons section of Unique Learning System, offers suggestions for books to support the monthly topic.

 The Lesson At a Glance page of each lesson plan includes an Additional Materials section.
 This section may reference n2y Library books that can be used to support the lesson.

 Self-selected reading opportunities based on interest are also included in the lesson plans.
 As essential learning experiences in the classroom, self-selected books give service provider a window into the interests, desires, and curiosities of learners who may not be able to articulate their choices by any other means.